bwRavencl/ControllerBuddy-Install-Script/README.md

 - Configures [udev](https://www.freedesktop.org/software/systemd/man/udev.html) and [uinput](https://www.kernel.org/doc/html/latest/input/uinput.html) for ControllerBuddy
   (*only on Linux*)
 - Downloads and installs the latest release of ControllerBuddy
-- If missing creates the following Start menu shortcuts:
+- If missing, creates the following shortcuts in the Start menu:
     - `ControllerBuddy` (launches ControllerBuddy with arguments: `-autostart local -tray`)
     - `Update ControllerBuddy` (performs the same steps as if you would run `InstallControllerBuddy.sh`)
     - `Uninstall ControllerBuddy` (removes ControllerBuddy by launching `InstallControllerBuddy.sh uninstall`)